 Convocation with Justice Sonia Sotomayor

-Associate Justice Sonia Sotomayor of the U.S. Supreme Court will be the featured speaker at the Convocation ceremony on September 17, 2014 to launch the College’s 50th anniversary celebration.
-A select group of John Jay students will have the opportunity to meet with her before and after this special Convocation, and ask her questions.
+Associate Justice Sonia Sotomayor of the U.S. Supreme Court was the featured speaker at the Convocation ceremony on September 17, 2014 to launch the College’s 50th anniversary celebration.
+A select group of John Jay students had the opportunity to meet with her before and after this special Convocation, and ask her questions.
 This celebration symbolically represents the start of a new academic journey, where faculty, students and administrators officially welcome new students to the community.